-FIGURE 2 (a) SEM image of the CuO/ZnO-9%K2O, (b-c) HRTEM images of the CuO/ZnO-9%K2O, (d) HRTEM image of the CuO/ZnO-9%K2O (C), (e) HRTEM image of the CuO/ZnO-9%K2O (PM), (f) EDX element distribution of CuO/ZnO-9%K2O.
+Figure 3. (a) SEM image of the CuO/ZnO-9%K2O, (b-c) HRTEM images of the CuO/ZnO-9%K2O, (d) HRTEM image of the CuO/ZnO-9%K2O (C), (e) HRTEM image of the CuO/ZnO-9%K2O (PM), (f) EDX element distribution of CuO/ZnO-9%K2O.

 Figure 1 illustrated that the addition amount of alkali metal had a significant impact on the catalyst's performance.
 However, there was no conspicuous difference in the structure of the catalyst accessible to the XRD and BET characterization.
 Therefore, CO2-TPD technology was utilized to quantitatively analyze the basic site strength and its corresponding amounts of the CuO/ZnO-xK2O catalysts.
-As shown in Figure 3a, an extremely weak CO2 desorption peak was observed in the CuO/ZnO catalyst in the lowtemperature range.
+As shown in Figure 4a, an extremely weak CO2 desorption peak was observed in the CuO/ZnO catalyst in the lowtemperature range.
 Nevertheless, after adding K2O, several CO2 desorption peaks corresponded to different basic site strengths.
-While desorption temperatures of < 200 °C, 200-450 °C, and > 450 °C correspond to weak, medium, and strong basic sites strength, respectively25.
+While desorption temperatures of < 200 °C, 200-450 °C, and > 450 °C correspond to weak, medium, and strong basic sites strength, respectively.
 As the content of K2O increased, the total basic site amounts of the catalyst also gradually increased.
-However, since the content of K2O increased to 25%, the total basic site amounts decreased instead (Figure 3b).
+The total basic site amount was the highest when the content of K2O was 16%.
+However, since the content of K2O increased to 25%, the total basic site amounts decreased instead (Figure 4b).
 The higher addition of alkali metal is noted to cause a decrease in alkali metal dispersion, resulting in the partial accumulation of potassium, to which this phenomenon can be attributed.
 In addition, the small specific surface area of CuO/ZnO-25%K2O also decreases in the exposure of partial basic sites.
+However, combined with Figure 1a, the DMC yield distribution cannot be positively correlate with the total basic site amount.
 Subsequently, the explicit analysis of the basic site amounts of different strengths for the series of catalysts was carried out.
 By comparison, the DMC yield distribution was directly proportional to the variable number of medium basic sites, with the most medium basic sites (38.0 μmol/g) in CuO/ZnO-9%K2O, expressing that the number of medium basic sites in the catalyst plays a vital role in the catalytic performance.
-Furthermore, the number of strong basic sites in CuO/ZnO-
+Furthermore, the number of strong basic sites in CuO/ZnO-25%K2O outclassed that of CuO/ZnO-9%K2O, while the EC conversion was far lower than in CuO/ZnO-9%K2O.
+The

-25%K2O outclassed that of CuO/ZnO-9%K2O, while the EC conversion was far lower than in CuO/ZnO-9%K2O.
-The CuO/ZnO-16%K2O catalyst with the strongest basic sites exhibited the lowest catalytic activity in the transesterification except for CuO/ZnO, manifesting that not all basic active site strengths have a positive effect on the catalyst.
+$CuO/ZnO-16\%K_2O$ catalyst with the strongest basic sites exhibited the lowest catalytic activity in the transesterification except for CuO/ZnO, manifesting that not all basic active site strengths have a positive effect on the catalyst.